 Difference Between Shareholder vs Stakeholder

 Shareholder vs Stakeholder in this, Shareholders are the owners of equity shares in an organization.
-A shareholder can be an individual, entity or an organization that owns equity shares in another entity.
+A shareholder can be an individual, entity, or organization that owns equity shares in another entity.
 Shareholders can be of two types – equity shareholders and preference shareholders.
-An equity shareholder is the owner of the equity shares in an organization while a preference shareholder is the owner of preference shares in an organization.
-An equity holder has the right to vote on various matters of a company and he or she is entitled to receive dividends if at all that company makes sufficient profits and achieve its organizational goals during a given period of time.
+An equity shareholder is the owner of the equity shares in an organization, while a preference shareholder is the owner of preference shares in an organization.
+An equity holder has the right to vote on various matters of a company, and he or she is entitled to receive dividends if at all that company makes sufficient profits and achieves its organizational goals during a given period of time.
 On the other hand, stakeholders can be defined as a term used to represent various types of investors of an organization.

-A stakeholder can be an individual, group or an organization having an underlying interest or concern in the business operations of an organization.
-The business operations, policies, and objectives of an organization can affect or can be affected by the stakeholders of the same.
-Directors, creditors, government institutions and its agencies, employees, shareholders, debenture holders, suppliers, customers, competitors, vendors, etc all are fine examples of key stakeholders.
-In this context, it can be appropriate to say that all shareholders are stakeholders but all stakeholders are not shareholders.
-Also, in a broader sense, it can be said that the stakeholders can be regarded as the parties that trade with an organization and they cannot be termed as the owners of the same unless they are not the shareholders of that organization.
+A stakeholder can be an individual, group, or organization having an underlying interest or concern in an organization’s business operations.
+The business operations, policies, and objectives of an organization can affect or be affected by the same stakeholders.
+Directors, creditors, government institutions, and their agencies, employees, shareholders, debenture holders, suppliers, customers, competitors, vendors, etc., all are fine examples of key stakeholders.
+In this context, it can be appropriate to say that all shareholders are stakeholders, but all stakeholders are not shareholders.
+Also, in a broader sense, it can be said that the stakeholders can be regarded as the parties that trade with an organization, and they cannot be termed as the owners of the same unless they are not the shareholders of that organization.

-Below are the Top 10 difference between Shareholder vs Stakeholder:
+Below are the Top 10 differences between Shareholder vs Stakeholder: